 - Weight11.4 ounces

-A bento box with a great design, acting as a testament to its humble roots, the bento box bundle from BentoHeaven includes two boxes for food, along with a food divider, chopsticks, utensils and free notepad- perfect if you make a packed lunch for your loved one and want them to be surprised.
+A bento box with a great design, acting as a testament to its humble roots, this bundle from BentoHeaven includes two boxes for food, along with a food divider, chopsticks, utensils and free notepad- perfect if you make a packed lunch for your loved one and want them to be surprised.
 It also comes in two colors- black and white.

 This choice is also BPA-free and leak-proof, which is ideal if you prefer a liquid lunch of soups or yogurt.
 Best of all, however, is the fact that this option is microwaveable and freezer-safe, and can even be placed in the dishwasher.